An opportunity to represent our peers

 In September, pupils from each year group make speeches and their peers vote for who they want to represent them as a member of the Student Senate.
 Each class votes for two children usually a boy and a girl.
 The teachers also have a vote and they can nominate children for all sorts of reasons.
-Once voted onto the Senate these representatives meet with Mr Martin and Miss Wyers regularly.
+Once voted onto the Senate these representatives meet regularly with Mr Martin and Miss Wyers at Greenbank or Mr Martin and Miss Austin at Rooksdown.
 The meetings begin with a greeting of 'salutations!' and then we talk about issues raised at class level.

-We have a chairperson from year 6 who leads our meetings and Miss Wyers helps us make to decisions.
+We have a chairperson who leads our meetings and Miss Wyers and Miss Austin help us make to decisions.